You can claim back tax from HMRC if either:

 If you’re an older person on low income, you can call the independent charity Tax Help for Older People for free tax advice.

-If you’re not a UK resident for tax purposes, you don’t need to fill in this form.
+If you’re not a UK resident for tax purposes, you do not need to fill in this form.
 You can either:

 Get the right software